 Use content ideation strategies to develop a list of topics to write about.

-The first technique you should try is keyword research.
+Once those are in place, keyword research is the first technique you should try.
 This will provide you with content ideas and target SEO keywords.
 Semrush’s Keyword Magic Tool is great for this.
 Plug in any broad keyword or topic and click ‘Search’ to start.

-To find potential content ideas, scan the keyword list for informational, transactional, and commercial keywords.
+Scan the keyword list for informational, transactional, and commercial keywords to find potential content ideas.
 Look under the “Intent” column to identify these keywords.

 Below are a few content ideation tips that will help you find more content topics: